Code-Institute-Submissions/Data_Visualisation_Project2/README.md

   - To illustrate/quantify using another bar graph, mortality rates in the working age bracket.
 These could be factors like murder, health, suicide etc
   - I want to illustrate with a scatter plot the correlation between life longeavity and the yrs of education.
 I could of easily used other factors like GDP and life longeavity but wanted to factor in something different but has some substance and meaning behind it.

-Before i started this project, which is fundamental for any project you do, is construct a wireframe to have a direction to go at in building this data visualisation.
-Click here for my [wireframe](https://onedrive.live.com/?cid=4D69CE83ED911748&id=4D69CE83ED911748%219443&parId=4D69CE83ED911748%21123&o=OneUp)
+Before i started this project, i built a wireframe to have a platform to build the site.
+Click here for my [wireframe](https://onedrive.live.com/?cid=4D69CE83ED911748&id=4D69CE83ED911748%219443&parId=4D69CE83ED911748%21123&o=OneUp).
+The wireframe was built using free source software from Pencil.
+It will ask you to download the file.
+Press the download button and you will see the file.

 ## Features